-Multi-view is an advanced rendering feature for Gear VR, available in experimental form in Unreal 4.14 and later.
-If your application is CPU-bound, we strongly recommend using multi-view to improve performance.
+Multi-View is an advanced rendering feature for Android based Oculus platforms.
+If your application is CPU-bound, we strongly recommend using Multi-View to improve performance.

-In typical OpenGL stereo rendering, each eye buffer must be rendered in sequence, doubling application and driver overhead.
-When multi-view is enabled, objects are rendered once to the left eye buffer, then duplicated to the right buffer automatically with appropriate modifications for vertex position and view-dependent variables such as reflection.
+In typical stereo rendering, each eye buffer must be rendered in sequence, doubling application and driver overhead.
+When Multi-View is enabled, objects are rendered once to the left eye buffer, then duplicated to the right buffer automatically with appropriate modifications for vertex position and view-dependent variables such as reflection.